kubernetes-bifrost/bifrost/README.md

 <img src="./docs/img/logo.jpg" alt="Bifröst" width="300" height="300" />

-Bifröst helps you federate your service accounts to get secret-less access to resources from cloud providers by leveraging the Kubernetes built-in OpenID Connect (OIDC) functionality.
+Bifröst helps you federate your service accounts to get secret-less access on cloud providers by leveraging the Kubernetes built-in OpenID Connect (OIDC) service account token issuer.

 The project has two main goals:

-* Provide Kubernetes users with an infrastructure component that can securely provide applications with temporary access tokens for resources on cloud providers without requiring any Secrets to be stored in the cluster.
+* Provide Kubernetes users with an infrastructure component that can securely fetch temporary tokens for applications so they can access cloud resources without requiring any secrets to be configured.
-* Provide Kubernetes ecosystem maintainers with a library for implementing the above functionality in their own Kubernetes API extensions i.e. in their own Custom Resources.
+* Provide Kubernetes ecosystem maintainers with a secure and reliable library for implementing the above functionality in their own controllers.